microsoft/xaml-designer-extensibility/documents/xaml-suggested-actions/xaml-designer-suggested-actions-provider-inheritance.md

 ## Inheriting Existing Providers Example
 Suggested Action Providers can inherit existing providers.
-In the below example, the `ExampleSimpleButtonSuggestedActionProvider` extends the `ExampleButtonSuggestedActionProvider`, hides some of the unwanted actions, and adds a few additional actions of its own.
+In the example below, the `ExampleSimpleButtonSuggestedActionProvider` extends the `ExampleButtonSuggestedActionProvider`, hides some of the unwanted actions, and adds a few additional actions of its own.

 Note the use of the base class' `Token_Last` property to ensure there are no conflicting `ActionToken` values between the inherited provider and the base provider.